Nova-UTD/navigator/README.md

 4. Move into the Autoware repo using `cd ~/AutowareAuto`
 5. Source your ROS installation using `source /opt/ros/foxy/setup.bash` The build **will fail** if you forget this.
 6. Finally run `colcon build`.
 This will take a while to finish.
 At this point, your environment setup is complete.
+More information about building Autoware.Auto can be found [here](https://autowarefoundation.gitlab.io/autoware.auto/AutowareAuto/building.html)

 # Notes
 - By default, the home directory inside the container is linked to a folder called "vdehome" in the host user's home folder.
 You'll see this in docker-compose.yml on the line `${HOME}/vdehome:/home/docker/`.
 This means that any file you place in the home directory will be saved.